snimu/snimu.github.io/_posts/2025-03-30-multi-layer-language-heads.md

 ---
 layout: post
-title: "Multi-layer language heads: the output latent is for language and nothing else"
+title: "Multi-layer language heads: the output latent is for text (and nothing else)"
 date: 2025-03-30
 ---